uwplse/fix-to-elim/README.md

 This repository contains the `Preprocess` command by [Nate Yazdani](https://github.com/nateyazdani), which does simple match and fixpoint to eliminator translation for certain terms, as described in the [DEVOID paper](http://tlringer.github.io/pdf/ornpaper.pdf).
-This command is used in both [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) and [DEVOID](https://github.com/uwplse/ornamental-search).
+This command is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) plugin suite.
 Here it exists as a standalone plugin so that others can build on it as desired.

 This plugin depends on Coq 8.8 and our Coq plugin library.
 The library is included automatically.